sudheerj/vuejs-interview-questions/README.md

 226. ### What happens if you use duplicate field names?

-    Using duplicate field names in a component's data, computed, or methods sections might cause unexpected behavior and bugs in Vue 3.
-The last defined property will override the previous one, which could lead to confusion or logical errors in your component.
+Using duplicate field names within a component's data, computed properties, or methods may lead to unexpected behaviors and potential bugs in Vue 3 applications.
+The property defined last will take precedence, potentially leading to confusion or logical errors.
+Similarly, in Vuex, defining fields with the same name across state, mutations, actions, or getters can cause the last definition to overwrite earlier ones.
-    Overwriting can occur in Vuex when duplicate field names are used in state, mutations, actions, or getters.
-The last defined field will override the previous ones, which may cause unexpected behavior or bugs in your application's state management.
+This might result in unpredictable behavior or errors in managing your application's state.
      **[⬆ Back to Top](#table-of-contents)**

 227. ### Why the component data must be a function?